willproudler/care-library/README.md

 ## Current development priorities

 1. Stabilise RAW passage generation at ingestion.
-2. Retrofit older processed works with passage provenance.
-3. Define a flagship corpus.
+2. Define a flagship corpus.
-4. Create one full provenance demo.
+3. Create one full provenance demo.
-5. Prepare a public technical and theoretical account.
+4. Prepare a public technical and theoretical account.
-6. Protect CARE as a commons-oriented project.
+5. Protect CARE as a commons-oriented project.

 ## Commons principle